dtcenter/METplus/docs/Users_Guide/installation.rst

 Get the source code via Web Browser
 -----------------------------------

--  On your local host, create a directory where the METplus Wrappers will be installed
+-  Create a directory where the METplus Wrappers will be installed

 -  Open a web browser and navigate to https://github.com/dtcenter/METplus/releases/latest to view the